UMD: A Globally Connected University

 - Click J-1 Student Services > J-1 Academic Training Request.
 Please read the form’s instructions and click “Start a new request”.

 - Begin the “Academic Advisor Request (J1 AT).
 Read the instructions on the page and submit all required information.
 Upon submission of the form, your academic advisor will be sent a request to complete some information about how the training relates to your field of study and your goals and objectives for your J-1 program.
 Note: You will not be able to complete the remainder of your Academic Training Request until your academic advisor submis their portion of the form.

 - You will be notified via email once your academic advisor completes their portion of the form.
 At that time, you may log back into your iTerp account and complete the Application AT authorization e-form.
 This form may require you to upload:

 - (Non-degree exchange students only) Approval from your home institution for your participation in the Academic Training opportunity.
 The approval should indicate you have more coursework to complete at your home institution.

-- (First semester non-degree exchange students only) Evidence showing your grade progress to date in your UMD courses.
+- (Students without posted GPAs) Evidence showing your grade progress to date in your UMD courses.